provenance-io/provenance/x/marker/spec/01_state.md

 ### Marker Net Asset Value

-A marker with the **Restricted Coin** type can support multiple distinct net asset values assigned to track settlement pricing information on-chain.
+A marker can support multiple distinct net asset values assigned to track settlement pricing information on-chain.
 The `value` attribute represents the coin value of the asset, such as `usd` or `nhash`, along with its corresponding `volume`.
-The `source` attribute denotes the module responsible for updating the asset value, while the `update_time` attribute captures the block time when the update occurred.
+The `update_block_height` attribute captures the block height when the update occurred.

 TODO: Add proto link once more toward final...